DIY vs Professional Installation of Car Noise Reduction Materials

 Why This Matters for Your Setup

 Why does this even matter?
 Because a quieter car is a more enjoyable car.
-My first road trip in my old Civic felt like I was sitting inside a tin can being shaken by a giant.
-Every pebble sounded like a gunshot.
-People debate if it's worth it, and I'm here to tell you, it absolutely is if you value your sanity.
+A road trip in an old economy car can feel like sitting inside a tin can being shaken by a giant.
+Every pebble sounds like a gunshot.
+People debate if it's worth it, but it absolutely is if you value your sanity.

 • Road Noise: This is the big one.
 That constant hum of tires on asphalt?
 It's exhausting.
 Sound deadening tackles this by reducing vibrations in the floor pans and wheel wells.